rahuldabgotra/ask-documents/README.md

 # Ask Documents 📚

-This repository houses the code for "ask-documents," an interactive system that allows users to upload a document and then engage in a conversation about its contents through a chat interface.
+Ask Documents is an interactive application that allows users to upload a document and then engage in a conversation about its contents through a chat interface.
 It leverages the power of OpenAI's technology to provide insightful answers to your inquiries.

 ## How it Works ⚙